HedgeDocs/HedgeDocs.github.io/docs/discoveries/sonic2013/levels/original-order.md

 |        | w3a07    |

 #### w3a07
-This level sadly does not have a final countpart in the release of the game.
+This level sadly does not have a final counterpart in the release of the game.
 Its description is the same as `w3a01`'s with but it has a `2` at the end.

 ### Frozen Factory
 | Final  | Original |